 Region: North America

 Below is the most recent update for the Eastern Migratory Population of Whooping Cranes.
-Nesting season is now in full swing!
-A huge thank-you to the staff of the Fish and Wildlife Service, the Departments of Natural Resources of flyway states, the International Crane Foundation, and all the volunteers who help us keep track of the cranes throughout the year.
-We appreciate your contribution to the recovery of the Whooping Crane Eastern Migratory Population.
-The International Crane Foundation produced this report.
+In December, the 2023 cohort appeared to be doing well, and the cranes migrated south to their wintering grounds!
+A huge thank you to the staff of the Fish and Wildlife Service, the Departments of Natural Resources of flyway states, the International Crane Foundation, and all the volunteers who help us keep track of the cranes throughout the year.

 Region: North America